Essential Letters and Sounds

 Children learn to read letters or groups of letters by saying the sounds they represent.
 Pronounce the sounds as you would say them within a word.
 Make sure you don’t add ‘uh’ onto the end, so for ‘m’ say ‘mm’ not ‘muh’ and for ‘l’ say ‘ull’ not ‘luh’.
-The below video gives you all 44 sounds in English.
+The videos below show you how to pronounce the sounds.

 If you want to listen to each sound on its own, you can see examples and hear the sounds as part of different words on this sounds page.

 - You can help your child practise the sounds they have been learning at school.
 Download the charts linked above (under What order are the sounds taught in?) so you can see the list of sounds in the order they’ll be taught.
 You can show these to your child along with the picture to help them remember.

 - After children learn to read some sounds separately, they can start blending them together to form simple words.
 Take a look at the video below for ideas on how you can practise word blending with your child.

 - Your child will bring home reading books with words that use the sounds they have been learning that week.
 You may hear these reading books called ‘decodable books’.
 Use the prompts inside the front and back covers to enjoy the book together and help your child practise reading.